anuragpatil94/workspace-typescript/Readme.md

 ## Steps

-- Make a network request to fetch some JSON and print the result
-  - How Typescript handles errors
+1. Make a network request to fetch some JSON and print the result How Typescript handles errors

+## Goals

+### Syntax + Features

+- Understand basic types in TS
+- Function typing + annotations
+- Type definition files
+- Arrays in TS
+- Modules Systems
+- Classes + Refresher on OOP
+- What is an interface?
+- What is the syntax for defining an interface?

+### Design Patterns with TS

+- Projects
+- How do we use interfaces to write reusable code?